uhppoted/uhppoted-tunnel/README.md

 # uhppoted-tunnel

+_IN DEVELOPMENT_

 Tunnels UDP packets between a pair of machines to enable UHPPOTE controller remote access.

 Technically it's not really a tunnel, except in the sense that as a packet you enter a dark forbidding hole, mysterious and possibly unspeakable things occur and you emerge some time later blinking in the light in an entirely different place.
-So probably more a relay or a proxy .. but we're going to go with _tunnel_ anyway.
+So probably more a relay or a proxy .. but we're going with _tunnel_ anyway.

 ## Raison d'être

 For those **so** annoying times when it would ne nice to run the UHPPOTE _AccessControl_ application but the controller is in one place and the host machine is in another (or perhaps on a VPS in Norway) which means UDP broadcast doesn't just work.
-And poking holes in the firewall and/or fixing the NAT or setting up a VPN is just more trouble than it's worth.
+And poking holes in the firewall and/or fixing the NAT or setting up a VPN is either not going to happen or is more trouble than it's worth.

 Also useful for remotely using
 - [uhppote-cli](https://github.com/uhppoted/uhppote-cli)